 A steel clutch shaft (42CrMo4) is machined with High Dynamic Turning.
 Since the tool’s angle-of-approach can be adjusted during machining, all contours can be finished in one setup, including undercuts.
 Photo Credit: Ceratizit

 The Team Cutting Tools of Luxembourg-based Ceratizit Group has developed an alternate approach to turning that it calls “High Dynamic Turning” (HDT), which, combined with the dynamic FreeTurn tooling system, uses a turn-mill center’s B axis or milling spindle to perform the turning process.
 In contrast to conventional turning, where the contour is created with an indexable insert at a fixed angle-of-approach to the workpiece, this solution allows for 360 degrees of freedom as the tool approach and point of contact in the machine can be varied during machining.

-Ceratizit showed the turning technology for the first time in a live demonstration during the company’s Open Days 2019 in Reutte, Austria, on an Emco Hyperturn 665 MCplus.
+In 2019, Ceratizit first showed the turning technology at an open house in Reutte, Austria, on an Emco Hyperturn 665 MCplus.
 According to Dr. Uwe Schleinkofer, head of R&D cutting tools for Ceratizit Austria, HDT allows all traditional turning operations such as roughing, finishing, contour turning, face turning and longitudinal turning with just one tool.